Key highlights

 How much traffic does your website get?

-A dedicated plan isn’t the best option if your website has moderate traffic or only sees seasonal visitor spikes.
+A dedicated server plan isn’t the best option if your website has moderate traffic or only sees seasonal visitor spikes.
 Take a realistic look at your web traffic data to ensure you get what you need, plus some room to scale.

 What type of website do you operate?

-If your website has various complex applications, you can benefit from the unrivaled resources of a dedicated server.
+If your website has various complex applications, you can benefit from the dedicated resources of a dedicated server.
 Also, if your website handles sensitive customer data, it makes more sense to get a dedicated server from the get-go, especially for safeguarding this sensitive information against potential security threats.

 What is your technical skill level?